Brielle Biermann Rocks Lace-Up Pants In Sultry New Shot

 Brielle Biermann keeps sharing one sexy photo after another on her highly-followed Instagram account.

 As fans who follow the reality star on social media know, Biermann has been vacationing in Turks and Caicos with her family.
-During her time there, the stunner has shared plenty of photos for her legion of fans and each and every image has garnered her a ton of attention.
-In the most recent post that was shared with fans, Biermann appears to be at restaurant, where she confesses that she hates waiting.
+During her time there, the stunner has shared plenty of photos for her legion of fans, and each and every image has garnered her a ton of attention.
+In the most recent post that was shared with fans, Biermann appears to be at a restaurant, where she confesses that she hates waiting.

 In the first sultry shot, the reality star sits on a chair and looks directly into the camera.
-While wearing a slight smile on her face, the blonde bombshell also dons a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
+While wearing a slight smile on her face, the blonde bombshell also wears a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
 Brielle wears her long locks down and straight as they fall over her chest.
 To complete the sexy look, Biermann rocks a skintight black shirt with a pair of sexy red lace-up pants.

 In the second image in the series of two, Biermann dons the same exact outfit but this time playfully holds up a soft drink to her lips, sipping a red straw.
 In the image, her long and orange manicured nails are also on display.

-Since the post went live on her account, it’s earned the Don’t Be Tardy star a ton of attention from fans with over 15,000 likes in addition to 150-plus comments.
+Since the post went live on her account, it’s earned the Don’t Be Tardy star a ton of attention from fans with over 15,000 likes, in addition to 150-plus comments.

 Some of Brielle’s fans commented on the photo to gush over her cute outfit while countless others let her know that she looks gorgeous.
 A few others simply commented on the snapshot using emoji rather than words.